 14. The Shahi Mahal Suite at the Raj Palace Hotel in Jaipur, India

-$45,000 US.
+This suite at the Raj Palace Hotel costs $45,000.
 For a night.
-It’s got 6 bedrooms, a private theater, a library, and a private kitchen staff, but again: It’s 45 grand a night.
-It’s a particularly good fit if you’re a Bond villain, royalty, or need a nice place to get together with some friends for an old-fashioned partition of a third-world country.
+It’s got six bedrooms, a private theater, a library, and private kitchen staff, but again: It’s 45 grand a night.
+It’s a particularly good fit if you’re a Bond villain, royalty, or need a nice place to get together with some friends for a trip of a lifetime in India.

 15. The Royal Penthouse Suite at the Hotel President Wilson in Geneva, Switzerland

-At 60,000 Swiss Francs a night — or about $68,000 US depending on the exchange rate — this is the most expensive hotel room in the world.
-The suite has hosted the likes of Bill Gates and Michael Douglas, and includes its own private elevator, gym, and pool table; it has maximum security, a Steinway Grand Piano, and a panoramic view of Lake Geneva.
+At 60,000 Swiss Francs a night — or about $68,000 — this is the most expensive hotel room in the world.
+The suite has hosted the likes of Bill Gates and Michael Douglas and includes its own private elevator, gym, and pool table; it has maximum security, a Steinway Grand Piano, and a panoramic view of Lake Geneva.

-The good news is that it sleeps up to 6 people (it has 12 bedrooms and bathrooms, but the site says it only sleeps 6).
+The good news is that it sleeps up to six people (it has 12 bedrooms and bathrooms, but the site says it only sleeps six).
 So you can split the price with your other comically rich friends.

 A version of this article was previously published on May 10, 2014, and was updated on April 11, 2022.